Minnesota Car Laws

 - Before the shop actually begins repairs, you have the right to ask for and receive replaced parts, unless those parts are under warranty or other restrictions.
 In that case, they must be returned by the shop to the manufacturer, distributor, or other person.
 You may pay an additional charge for retrieving parts because the shop usually can sell them.
-However, if you are not allowed to keep the old parts you will have an opportunity to examine them for up to five days after the repair.
+However, if you are not allowed to keep the old parts you will have an opportunity to examine them for up to five business days after the repair.

 Resolving Repair Disputes

 Billing, the quality of repairs, and warranties can all lead to disputes.
 Don’t let it be “my word against yours.”
 Keep all written estimates and bills.
 Car repair shops should give you more than a bill with the repair cost when repairs are complete.
-They should give you a complete breakdown of what they did, including the cost of each part, labor charges, and the vehicle’s odometer reading when the vehicle entered the shop and when the repair was completed.
+They should give you a complete breakdown of the repair work, including the cost of each part, labor charges, and the vehicle’s odometer reading when the vehicle entered the shop and when the repair was completed.
 Save this invoice in case you have any problems.
 Write down your experiences along with dates and names of the people with whom you dealt.

 If you have a dispute over a repair or charge, try to settle the problem with the shop manager or owner first.
 Some businesses have special programs for handling disputes.
 If this doesn’t work, you may want to seek help from the Attorney General’s Office.
 There also may be a low-cost alternative dispute resolution program available in your community.
 In addition, you may want to consider filing a claim in small claims court (also called conciliation court), where you don’t need a lawyer to represent you.

 Oftentimes buyers are not aware that they are buying a rebuilt or salvaged car.
 Minnesota law requires car dealers to tell buyers if the car they’re interested in buying has been branded as salvaged or rebuilt.
-The law requires that the title documents for salvaged cars receive a “brand,” or a permanent written disclosure about an auto’s prior salvage history.
+The law requires that the title documents for salvaged cars receive a “brand,” or a permanent written disclosure about a vehicle’s prior salvage history.
 Don’t be fooled by a freshly painted car.

 For additional information on buying, leasing, and owning a car see The Car Handbook published by the Minnesota Attorney General’s Office.